 Empower your sales team by allowing them autonomy, keeping an eye on performance reports and insights so you can make corrections as needed.

-Setting goals and finding focus
+3. Choose goals and find focus

-Setting goals for one team isn’t easy.
-Set the bar too high and you risk failure, damaging your reps’ morale and losing the trust of your bosses.
-Set the bar too low and you’re stifling the company’s growth and failing to motivate your team.
+Set the bar too high, and you risk failure, damaging your reps’ morale and losing your bosses' trust.
+Set the bar too low, and you’re stifling the company’s growth and failing to motivate your team.
 Your job is to find the middle ground.

 The art of goal-setting

-• Your overall revenue target
+Your overall sales target

-• The number each team needs to hit to achieve that target
+The number each team needs to hit to achieve that target

-• Which part of that target each team member is responsible for
+Which part of that target is each team member responsible for

-• The activities each rep needs to complete to meet their specific goal
+The activities each rep needs to complete to meet their specific goal

 Your CRM should be your go-to tool, enabling you to track sales performance at individual, team and business-wide levels.